hannahnier/ClockworkClementine/README.md

 <!-- ### Login without registration -->

 For demonstrational purposes, registration is also possible with a made-up (fictive) email address.
-Or simply use the following login dummy and replace `[dot]` in the password with an actual `.`
+Or simply use the following login dummy and replace the `[dot]` with an actual `.`

 - **Email:** test@test.de
 - **Password:** ac7[dot]g5x